ADT Security System Review

 Keychain Remote

 The keychain remote is also good for emergencies.
-It has a panic button that, when pressed within the touchscreen panel’s range, calls ADT’s monitoring center for help.
-We haven’t had the chance to use the feature in a real emergency, but we thought it would be useful for household members with medical conditions as well.
+It has a panic button that, when pressed within the base station’s range, calls ADT’s monitoring center for help.
+We haven’t had the chance to use the feature in a real emergency, but we think it could be useful for household members with medical conditions.

 Motion Detector